RooHTaylor/PHP-Course/Introduction to PHP.md

 ### Operators ###

-Let’s look at a bit of math; after all PHP is a programming language.
+Let's look at a bit of math; after all PHP is a programming language.
 Basic arithmetic is accomplished with the usual symbols `+`, `-`, `*` and `/` .
 These are known as operators.
-Let’s try them.
+Let's try them.

 ``` {.php .numberLines}
 <?php